Pop Culture Madness!

 Reading Parade's End by Ford Maddox Ford

-Flagpole Sitting: The original 20th century flagploe sitta was Alvin "Shipwreck" Kelly (NOT the Kentucky footballer) and he sat on his first flagpole for 13 hours and thirteen minutes in Hollywood, California.
-BUT, the original Flagpole Sitter may have been St. Simeon Stylites.
-He spent over 3 decades sitting on an elevated deck to 'escape the pressures of daily living.'
-The latest records we have seen was for Poland's Dan Baraniuk, who sat on a pole for 196 days in 2002 and H. David Werder who spent more than 439 days in on top of pole in 1984
+Flagpole Sitting: The original 20th-century flagpole sitta was Alvin “Shipwreck” Kelly (NOT the Kentucky footballer), and he sat on his first flagpole for 13 hours and thirteen minutes in Hollywood, California.
+However, the original Flagpole Sitter may have been St. Simeon Stylites.
+He spent over three decades sitting on an elevated deck to ‘escape the pressures of daily living.’
+The latest records we have seen were for Poland’s Dan Baraniuk, who sat on a pole for 196 days in 2002 and H. David Werder who spent more than 439 days on top of a pole in 1984

 Popular Music Artists